 Step 1 – Brainwrite Ideas on Paper (Introverted)(RIGHT BRAIN)

-Rationale: Right brain creative idea generating is achieved best with little or no technology and distraction.
+Rationale: Right-brain creative idea generation is achieved best with little or no technology and distraction.
 Also having a visual reminder of what you are brainwriting helps keep you focused.
-People lose focus within 60 seconds, if they don’t have a visual reminder in front of them.
-Technology like cell phones and computers can distract us from idea generating task short-circuiting the creative process.
+People lose focus within 60 seconds if they don’t have a visual reminder in front of them.
+Technology like cell phones and computers can distract us from idea-generating tasks short-circuiting the creative process.
 Paper is helpful because it’s quick to use and allows you to write anywhere and anyway to get ideas recorded quickly in a visible medium.
 This gives introverted people a chance to more freely express themselves.

 - Brainwrite by yourself.